-To cause your application to register its environment, you specify the DB_REGISTER flag when you open your environment.
-Note that you must also specify DB_RECOVER or DB RECOVER FATAL for your environment open.
-If during the open, DB determines that recovery must be run, this indicates the type of recovery that is run.
-If you do not specify either type of recovery, then no recovery is run if the registration process identifies a need for it.
-In this case, the environment open simply fails by returning DB_RUNRECOVERY.
+To cause your application to register its environment, you specify the DB\REGISTER flag when you open your environment.
+You may also specify DB\RECOVER.
+However, it is an error to specify DB\RECOVER\FATAL when using the DB\REGISTER flag.
+If during the open, DB determines that recovery must be run, it will automatically run the correct type of recovery for you, so long as you specify normal recovery on your environment open.
+If you do not specify normal recovery, and you register your environment, then no recovery is run if the registration process identifies a need for it.
+In this case, the environment open simply fails by returning DB\RUNRECOVERY.